 Goldstein said the plan will save lives by allowing area patients to be seen sooner than they would if they had to be taken to the emergency room at Memorial, which is the third busiest in Georgia and sees an average of about 115,000 patients a year.

 “In emergency medicine we talk about that golden hour where treatment, if it’s given soon enough, can save a life,” he said.
 “Those few minutes can make a difference, whether we’re talking about providing stroke care, trauma care or cardiac care.”

 The doctor said the facility will have emergency room physicians and nurses on hand 24 hours a day, seven days a week.
 It is projected to have perhaps a dozen beds for emergency patients, who will either be treated and released or sent to hospitals if they require more care.

 As our communities grow, Memorial Health is making sure that our neighbors have access to emergency care where they live.
 That is why we have submitted two Certificate of Need applications to the State of Georgia for freestanding emergency rooms in Pooler and Richmond Hill.

-The freestanding emergency rooms will be staffed 24/7, 365 days a year by board-certified emergency medicine physicians and nurses who are specially-trained to care for patients during a medical emergency, according to a press release from Memorial.
+The freestanding emergency rooms will be staffed 24/7, 365 days a year by board-certified emergency medicine physicians and nurses who are specially-trained to care for patients during a medical emergency.
 Each facility will be more than 12,000 square feet, have 12 beds (including one trauma bay) and will employ 32 staff members.